 If we have two classes, defined as in Definition 2.1, a SVM usually is trained so that it will make the least possible mistakes in both classes.
-With the classical approach, the importance of errors in each class can be tuned by adjusting the values of D_1 and D_2 which are the weights for class C_1 and class C_2 respectively.
+With the classical approach, the importance of errors in each class can be tuned by adjusting the values of D_1 and D_2 which are the weights for class \mathcal{C}1 and class \mathcal{C}2 respectively.

-To achieve this, a first constrained problem is solved in order to find the SVM that classifies perfectly one chosen class, say class \mathcal{C}1 , and make the least errors in the other.
+To achieve this, a first constrained problem is solved in order to found the SVM that classifies perfectly one chosen class, say class \mathscr{C}1 , and make the least errors in the other

-In the case that class \mathscr{C}1 is to be perfectly classified, intuitively a big value for D_1 and a very small value for D_2 would be proposed.
+In the case that class \mathcal{C}1 is to be perfectly classified, intuitively, to achieve this, a big value for D_1 and a very small value for D_2 would be proposed.
 But it can be faced that the resulting solution of the SVM with these parameters is the zero solution.